katholiek-onderwijs-vlaanderen/sri4node/README.md

 When reading a *regular* resource a database row is transformed into an SRI resource by doing this :

-1. Check if you have permission by executing all registered `secure` functions in the configuration.
-If any of these functions rejects its promise, the client will receive 403 Forbidden.
+1. Execute `transformRequest` functions.
+2. Execute `beforeRead` functions.
-2. Retrieve the row and convert all columns into a JSON key-value pair (keys map directly to the database column name).
+3. Retrieve the row and convert all columns into a JSON key-value pair (keys map directly to the database column name).
 All standard postgreSQL datatypes are converted automatically to JSON.
-Values can be transformed by an *onread* function (if configured).
+Values can be transformed by an `columnToField` function (if configured).
 By default references to other resources (GUIDs in the database) are expanded to form a relative URL.
 As they are mapped with `{ references: '/type' }`.
-3. Add a `$$meta` section to the response document.
+4. Add a `$$meta` section to the response document.
-4. Execute any `afterread` functions to allow you to manipulate the result JSON.
+5. Execute `afterread` functions to allow you to manipulate the result JSON.
+6. Execute `transformResponse` functions to allow you to manipulate the request result.

 When creating or updating a *regular* resource, a database row is updated/inserted by doing this :

-1. Check if you have permission by executing all registered `secure` functions.
-If any of these functions rejects its promise, the client will receive 403 Forbidden.
+1. Execute `transformRequest` functions.
 2. Perform schema validation on the incoming resource.
 If the schema is violated, the client will receive a 409 Conflict.
-3. Execute `validate` functions.
+3. Execute `beforeInsert` or `beforeUpdate` functions.
-If any of of the `validate` functions rejects its promise, the client receives a 409 Conflict.
 4. Convert the JSON document into a simple key-value object.
 Keys map 1:1 with database columns.
-All incoming values are passed through the `onwrite`/`oninsert` function for conversion (if configured).
+All incoming values are passed through the `fieldToColumn` function for conversion (if configured).
 By default references to other resources (relative links in the JSON document) are reduced to foreign keys values (GUIDs) in the database.
 5. insert or update the database row.
-6. Execute `afterupdate` or `afterinsert` functions.
+6. Execute `afterUpdate` or `afterInsert` functions.
+7. Execute `transformResponse` functions to allow you to manipulate the request result.

 When deleting a *regular* resource :

-1. Check if you have permission by executing all registered `secure` functions in the mapping.
-If any of these functions rejects its promise, the client will receive 403 Forbidden.
+1. Execute `transformRequest` functions.
+2. Execute `beforeDelete` functions.
-2. Delete the row from the database.
+3. Delete the row from the database.
-3. Execute any `afterdelete` functions.
+4. Execute `afterDelete` functions.
+5. Execute `transformResponse` functions to allow you to manipulate the request result.

 When reading a *list* resource :

-1. Check if you have read permission by executing all registered `secure` functions in the mapping.
-If any of these functions rejects its promise, the client will receive 403 Forbidden.
+1. Execute `transformRequest` functions.
+2. Execute `beforeRead` functions.
-2. Generate a `SELECT COUNT` statement and execute all registered `query` functions to annotate the `WHERE` clause of the query.
+3. If count is requested: Generate a `SELECT COUNT` statement and execute all registered `query` functions to annotate the `WHERE` clause of the query.
-3. Execute a `SELECT` statement and execute all registered `query` functions to annotate the `WHERE` clause of the query.
+4. Execute a `SELECT` statement and execute all registered `query` functions to annotate the `WHERE` clause of the query.
 The `query` functions are executed if they appear in the request URL as parameters.
 The `query` section can also define a `defaultFilter` function.
 It is this default function that will be called if no other query function was registered.
-4. Retrieve the results, and expand if necessary (i.e. generate a JSON document for the result row - and add it as `$$expanded`).
+5. Retrieve the results, and expand if necessary (i.e. generate a JSON document for the result row - and add it as `$$expanded`).
 See the [SRI specification][sri-specs-list-resources] for more details.
-5. Build a list resource with a `$$meta` section + a `results` section.
+6. Build a list resource with a `$$meta` section + a `results` section.
-6. Execute any `afterread` functions to allow you to manipulate the result JSON.
+7. Execute `afterRead` functions to allow you to manipulate the result JSON.
+8. Execute `transformResponse` functions to allow you to manipulate the request result.

 That's it ! :-).